2014 RAM 1500 Expert Review:New Car Test Drive

 With so many trim levels to choose from you should be able to find one that meets your requirements.
 We found the basic Tradesman quite impressive, not decked out like a Longhorn, but $20,000 cheaper as well.
 Entry-level pickups long had a tendency to be penalty boxes lacking any amenity beyond a seat cushion and an ashtray (now part of a smoker pack option), but we didn't feel penalized at all in the Tradesman.
 Plastic door panels are easy to clean and fairly scuff resistant, the standard radio does a good job in light of the budget-conscious price and the low noise levels will calm after a long day with power tools.

 As trims and prices rise so too do standard goodies and optional extras.
 The key goes in the dash on base trucks but others have pushbutton start, and mid-grade trucks add a voltmeter and an oil pressure indicator.
-A palette of choices for interior materials and colors includes real wood on the Longhorn and plenty of contrasting colors and matte finishes.
+A palette of choices for interior materials and colors includes real wood on Longhorn and Limited, and plenty of contrasting colors and matte finishes.
 The only one that annoyed us was a Laramie console with lots of glare-generating chrome.

-The new 8.4-inch screen infotainment system on upper models is very good: Lots of choice with no EE degree required.
+The 8.4-inch screen infotainment system on upper models is very good: Lots of choice with no EE degree required.
 It may be the best of the bunch, currently, vastly superior to the small screen on the Ford models, which is hard to read.
 The voice-recognition worked quite well, even when trying to confuse it.
 One thing certain to be a hit with instant-gratification cold-climate residents is the ability to touch the seat and steering wheel heaters to on before wading through the cautions about driving while distracted.
 The rearview camera image is not as good as what's available from the other brands, however; the image is grainy and jumps, sort of like using a satellite phone to talk to someone on the other side of the planet.
 But it's a whole lot better than nothing and is useful when parking or hooking up trailers.
 The rearview camera can also help the driver spot a small child or pedestrian when backing up.

 Storage in all models is good, including double glove-boxes or one plus a bin.
 On the Crew Cab, bean-counters will get bored determining which there are more of: storage areas or Ram logos and badges.
 On some four-doors you can get under-floor insulated storage compartments, which are a clever idea but, perhaps intentionally, hard to reach from the driving position.
 The Crew Cab has a pair of AC vents mounted low in back, far from ideal but better than nothing.
 Coat hooks will handle plastic hangars.
 Cupholders are in the center armrest, but there are no reading lights in back.
 The tunnel hump in the floor is just a couple of inches high yet plenty wide enough for the center rider to have both feet on the same level.
 The Regular cab has a sizable bin behind the seats and anchors for two child seats.